 Be Aware of Storm Safety

 Do a rapid storm safety audit of your house and backyard.
-Make sure loose items in the balcony are secured when you are away.
+Make sure loose items on the balcony are secured when you are away.
 Turn off appliances and power plugs; it saves you electricity and is great for the environment.
-Clear your gutters so that water doesn’t back up where you don’t want it and ensure there are no fallen branches or leaf matter around the house.
+Clear your gutters so that water doesn’t back up where you don’t want it, and ensure there are no fallen branches or leaf matter around the house.

 Importantly, take into account the kind of inclement weather that you are likely to experience in your area.
 If your region experiences heavy winds, ensure that everything is strapped down or put away.
-If bushfires, clear the backyard.
+If there are bushfires, clear the backyard.
 You know your area well, but it’s up to you to apply that knowledge to protecting your home and preventing the heartache of coming back to an enormous clean-up job after a happy holiday.

 Waste Not, Want Not

-Christmas can be enormously wasteful time of the year.
+Christmas can be an enormously wasteful time of the year.
 Naturally, no one wants to be miserly or overly anxious about trash.
 However, there are some very simple ways that you can reduce your waste output.

-Reduce food wastage – be sensible in the amount you prepare,going overboard creates waste.
+Reduce food wastage – be sensible in the amount you prepare, going overboard creates waste.

 If you love cooking, then it’s certainly worth starting a tradition where Boxing Day is also known as Leftovers Day.

 Spare a thought for our farmers who grow food for us.
-Do not waste their effort/hardwork.
+Do not waste their effort/hard work.

 Keep an eye on your power, gas and water consumption.
 It can be very easy to get carried away with guests over and leave every light on, but Christmas is expensive enough without an increase in power costs.